-The early 2000s witnessed the dotcom boom and the growth of the Internet as a medium for commerce.
+The early 2000s witnessed the dot-com boom and the growth of the Internet as a medium for commerce.
 During this period, the concept of ODR began to form, based on the notion that disputes would increase as the range and amount of online activities grew.
-In particular, new forms of disputes emerged, such as domain name disputes between trademark owners and domain name holders, disputes concerning the legality of hyper-linking between websites, or intellectual property disputes in the copying and widespread sharing of information and media.
+In particular, new forms of disputes emerged, such as domain name disputes between trademark owners and domain name holders, disputes concerning the legality of hyperlinking between websites, or intellectual property disputes in the copying and widespread sharing of information and media.

-With the massive increase in the volume and variety of online disputes, it became increasingly recognised that the world needed online institutions to address digital problems of a nature that traditional dispute resolution mechanisms had never encountered.
+With the massive increase in the volume and variety of online disputes, it became increasingly recognized that the world needed online institutions to address digital problems of a nature that traditional dispute resolution mechanisms had never encountered.
 In this regard, prototype ODR systems (often supported by academics and non-profit institutions) emerged by tapping on the ability of the Internet to bridge physical distances.
 For example, a project designed by the University of Massachusetts allowed disputants to obtain expertise from a distance by providing an online mediator to resolve a copyright infringement dispute between two parties.

 The third phase (2005 – present)

-At the same time, governments also began to recognise the usefulness of ODR in providing access to justice to a much larger swathe of the population.
+At the same time, governments also began to recognize the usefulness of ODR in providing access to justice to a much larger swathe of the population.
 Both private and public sectors also began to appreciate that ODR could present solutions for problems originating in the online environment.

 Adding to the increased optimism towards ODR was the fact that ODR was being employed in a wider range of disputes (and not merely in specific areas, such as domain name disputes, or intellectual property disputes).
 In particular, the third phase saw ODR supporting and augmenting disputes of all kinds, ranging from business-to-consumer contractual disputes to family and matrimonial disputes.

 Such an expansion in the scope and applicability of ODR has been aided, in part, by the improvement of online and communications technologies.
 For example, faster broadband connections proliferating throughout the developed world greatly facilitated the data transfers that were required for ODR to work (such as the uploading of documents online, and for instantaneous party-to-party communications).
-A further example was the explosion of mobile technologies in the later part of the 2000s, which resulted in a profound shift of many aspects of life into the online realm.
-This in turn further accelerated ODR in two ways: (a) the greater digitisation of our lives (such as the storing of all information and data online) allowed ODR to tap on these information in mediating or resolving disputes; and (b) the number of aspects in which ODR could potentially play a role in also increased greatly.
+A further example was the explosion of mobile technologies in the latter part of the 2000s, which resulted in a profound shift of many aspects of life into the online realm.
+This in turn further accelerated ODR in two ways: (a) the greater digitization of our lives (such as the storing of all information and data online) allowed ODR to tap on this information in mediating or resolving disputes, and (b) the number of aspects in which ODR could potentially play a role in also increased greatly.

-Are we reaching a fourth phase?
+Are we reaching the fourth phase?

 Given the gains in ODR over the recent years, there may be questions as to whether the world is entering (or already well within) the fourth phase of global ODR development.
 While the answers to such questions are likely to be apparent only in a few more years, three key trends that will define the fourth phase of development (as we humbly posit) can be summarised as follows:

 (a) Current trends in the third phase are likely to continue.
-The two key trends seen in the third phase – a growth in the number of entities offering ODR, and the continued expansion of ODR into more industries and fields – are likely to continue.
-This is due to the continued march of countries and industries towards digitisation.
+The two key trends were seen in the third phase – a growth in the number of entities offering ODR, and the continued expansion of ODR into more industries and fields – are likely to continue.
+This is due to the continued march of countries and industries towards digitization.